 Kanna stared at her in silence.
-She placed her hands on the table, looked around the room again, not sure how she could word the next flood of thoughts.
+She placed her hands on the table, looking around the room again, not sure how she could word the next flood of thoughts.
 She didn’t know how to even begin.
 “You know something,” she said at last.
 “You know a lot of things that I don’t.”

 “This is true.”

 “You’re waiting for me to ask.
 You won’t just tell me.
 You’re not that easy.”

 Kanna hesitated one last time—and then she decided that it was as good a question as any.
 “Who is Goda Brahm?”

 The answer was just as plain, and it came out of Lila’s mouth as if she were offering a bit of casual small talk: “Goda is a member of the Flower Cult.”